-What were the key judicial, legislative, regulatory and policy developments of the past year in relation to the protection and enforcement of pharmaceutical trademarks?
+17. What were the key judicial, legislative, regulatory and policy developments of the past year in relation to the protection and enforcement of pharmaceutical trademarks?
 What are the prospects for future developments?

-Influencers' marketing activities are still a hot topic in Turkey.
-Considering that advertisements for pharmaceuticals and other medical products for human use are prohibited, using social media influencers is a commonly used channel for promotional activities; primarily, dietary products and foods supplements.
+Influencers' marketing activities are still an hot topic in Turkey.
+Considering that advertisements for pharmaceuticals and other medical products for human use are prohibited, using social media influencers are a commonly used channel for promotional activities primarily dietary products and foods supplements.

-Alongside the influencers, there are too many online companies (dietary products and foods supplements) that are trying to support their business by raising online marketing activities.
+Along side with the influencers, there are too many online companies (dietary products and foods supplements) which are trying to support their business by raising online marketing activities

 Not surprisingly, the Advertisement Board imposed sanctions against the influencers and companies.
-In 2021, false health claims are still strictly tracked and sanctioned by the Advertisement Board.
+Throughout 2021, false health claims are still strictly tracked and sanctioned by the Advertisement Board.

-In its decisions, the Advertisement Board has recognised the followings as false health claims:
+In its decisions the Advertisement Board has recognized the followings as false health claims:

-- · implying or stating the product is good for the immune system because of its ingredients; - Implying or stating the product protects against all kinds of viral infections (eg, flu, cold, etc) including covid-19; and - implying or stating the product can cure the infected people in a very short period of time.
+- Implying/stating the product is good for the immune system because of its ingredients, - Implying/stating the product protects against all kind of viral infections (flu, cold, etc.) including Covid-19, - Implying/stating the product the product can recover the infected people in a very short time.

-Also, the Advertisement Board examined the influencers' activities within the scope of 'Testimonial Advertisement' and concluded that despite the perception that the products were personally experienced by influencers, it does not reflect the truth and the contents are deceptive, misleading and violate the provisions regarding 'Testimonial Advertisement'.

-In 2021, there has been a substantial increase in the Advertisement Board decisions on the promotion of food and food supplements with health claims.
-The Advertisement Board has reiterated in most of the decisions that food, food supplements, herbal products, human medicinal products, medical devices, cosmetics and any other products advertised with health claims must not include a claim regarding the treatment of disease that gives the impression that the product is a pharmaceutical product.
+Also, the Advertisement Board examined the influencers activities within scope of "Testimonial Advertisement and concluded that despite the perception that the products were personally experienced by influencers, it does not reflect the truth and the contents are deceptive, misleading and violates the provisions regarding "Testimonial Advertisement".
+In 2021, there was a substantial increase on the Advertisement Board decisions on the promotion of food and food supplements with health claims.
+The Advertisement Board has reiterated in most of the decisions that food, food supplements, herbal products, human medicinal product, medical device, cosmetics, and any other products advertised with health claims must not include a claim regarding the treatment of disease which gives the impression that the product is a pharmaceutical product.
 The health claims that can be used during these kinds of activities are strictly limited.

-Another remarkable point in the recent decisions of the Advertising Board is with regard to the use of the statement 'only available in pharmacies' on non-pharmaceutical products.
-The Advertisement Board has found it misleading since it creates the impression that the products in question are reliable by using the perception of trust that pharmacies have with consumers.
+Another remarkable point in the recent decisions of the Advertising Board is with regards to the use of the statement "only available in pharmacies" on non-pharmaceutical products.
+The Advertisement Board has found it misleading since it creates the impression that the products in question are reliable by using the perception of trust that pharmacies have in consumers.

-Independently from the fact that whether a product is classified as a prescription or a non-prescription product, as long as it is a pharmaceutical product, it is required to be sold in pharmacies and it cannot be sold online.
-However, dietary supplements and vitamins are allowed to be sold online and in stores other than pharmacies.
-Primarily, with the rise of online shopping during the covid-19 quarantine measurements, this has been criticised widely by pharmacists as it causes misuses and advertising activities with false health claims.
-There are associations and professionals lobbying and demanding a change in the law not to allow dietary supplements and vitamins to be sold online and to be sold in stores other than pharmacies.
+Independently from the fact that whether a product is classified as a prescription or a non-prescription product, as long as it is a pharmaceutical product it is required to be sold in pharmacies and it cannot be sold online.
+However, dietary supplements and vitamins are allowed to be sold online and in the stores other than pharmacies.
+Primarily with raise of online shopping during the Covid-19 quarantine measurements, this has been criticised widely by the pharmacists as it causes the misuses and advertising activities with false health claims.
+There are associations and professionals lobbying and demanding a change in the law not to allow dietary supplements and vitamins to be sold online and to be sold in the stores other than pharmacies.